EXPAND Program for People With Disabilities

 Our peer mentors help to create a more inclusive environment for many of our youth programs.
 We find that it is a beneficial experience for both our youth with and without disabilities.
 Peer mentors may be provided with leadership opportunities; however, most importantly, we find that their presence provides for more opportunities for friendships between a variety of people.
 Our hope is that friendships start in our programs and are carried out into the schools and our community helping to create a Boulder that is more inclusive and accepting of people with all abilities.

 Where do we need peer mentors?

 Peer mentors are welcome in almost any program in which is it age appropriate.
-Some programs such as Unified Sports, Friday Night Fun, and Camp Amico are designed specifically for peer mentors to be involved.
+Some programs such as Unified Sports, Friday Night Fun, Teens on the Town, and Camp AMICO are designed specifically for peer mentors to be involved.

 Do peer mentors need to pay for a program?